stefanmandradzhiyski/hibernate-xml/README.md

 # hibernate-xml

 Create REST with old implementation of Hibernate.
+Operate with user data.